 While this Pinot Szechuan Sauce was UNREAL in a couple stir-fry creations I've put together, I also wanted to make something unexpected.
 The sauce just screamed to use it in a savory-sweet combination.
 So the brittle was born.
 It's sweet, spicy, crunchy, intense and off the charts yummy.
 But most of all, it's very elegant tasting.
 I think sophisticated would be a good word.

 It's beautiful isn't it?
 I really loved how this all came together.

 Or....make this brittle and top off your vanilla bean ice cream with a hunk....so delicious.

-To enter, leave a comment on this post, letting me know what you would like to make with this sauce.
+Leave a comment on this post, letting me know what you would like to make with this sauce.